jitsi/handbook/docs/dev-guide/iframe.md

 const api = new JitsiMeetExternalAPI(domain, options);
 ```

-You can also pass a jwt token to Jitsi Meet:
+You can also pass a JWT token to Jitsi Meet:

  ```javascript
 const options = {